Approaching professors to ask about a summer research experience, or other internship or work, takes courage, preparation, and planning.

 Share: Take your work beyond the studio and reach a broader audience.

-For University of Saskatchewan poster presentations, feel free to utilize eMap's pre-made templates.
+For University of Saskatchewan research posters, feel free to use USask pre-made templates.

 Academic challenges, hackathons, and competitions can get you more than just funding and scholarships.
 They also help you establish networks and gain visibility in your field of interest.

-Prepare: Utilize social media, volunteer opportunities, and check out past challenges to find out what might be coming up.
+Prepare: Use social media, volunteer opportunities, and check out past challenges to find out what might be coming up.

 Share: Apply for internal, national, and international opportunities.

-Planning a poster exhibit or research symposia has many benefits, but requires some advance planning and coordination in order for things to run smoothly.
+Planning a poster exhibit or research symposia requires some advance planning and coordination in order for things to run smoothly.

-Prepare: Find out, or decice, how many posters will be exhibited, choose an appropriate location, and think about the desired outcomes of the exhibit.
+Prepare: Find out, or decide, how many posters will be exhibited, choose an appropriate location, and think about the desired outcomes of the exhibit.